 Of course, I love my toddler.
 BUT when I think about traveling with a toddler on a plane, I can’t help but start to panic a little.
 I mean, who wouldn’t want to sit in an enclosed space with an unpredictable and emotionally unstable tiny human?
 What could possibly go wrong?!
 And don’t forget the disappointed stares of everyone within a 5 m radius of you when you first grab your seat.
 I just *can’t wait* to be judged by my fellow passengers on my parenting skills for the next 4-5 hours!
 Yeah, taking a toddler on an airplane sure is fun!

-Despite my reservations, we’ve been fortunate to take our toddlers on planes for some wonderful vacations.
+Despite my reservations, we’ve been fortunate to take our babies, toddlers and now kids on planes for some wonderful vacations.
 For the most part, we’ve had relaxed flights with very little drama (from the adults or the kids!)
 Over time, I’ve developed a few tricks up my sleeve for keeping kids entertained on an airplane.
 I am always checking out posts and ideas for the best airplane activities for toddlers and the best toddler toys for airplane travel.
 Over time, I’ve tried out MANY of these suggestions and I’m here to report back on what WORKED and FAILED with my energetic boys.
 We’ve all been there, spending hours, preparing an activity or game for our little ones, only to have them spend approximately 3 seconds on it.
 I simply don’t have the time (or space!) to have a limitless supply of Pinterest perfect activities for every airplane trip.

-Toddler Airplane Activities that WORKED for us:
+The Best Toddler Airplane Activities that WORKED for us:

 Let’s start it off simple.
 Crayons are a staple in our carry on bag.
 My youngest especially, LOVES to color.
 All you really need for 20 minutes of entertainment is a few blank pieces of paper and a set of crayons.
 If you really want to get fancy, printing off some coloring pages adds more excitement.
 I like these airplane themed coloring pages.
 Honestly, one of my sons had just as much fun taking the crayons in and out of the box as he did coloring with them.